TriplyDB/Documentation/docs/triplydb-js/index.md

 One of the most complete libraries for handling linked data in memory is the [n3 library](https://rdf.js.org/N3.js/docs/N3Store.html).
 The N3.js library is an implementation of the RDF.js low-level specification that lets you handle RDF in JavaScript easily, with an asynchronous, streaming approach.

 To reduce the overhead of converting your data from the N3 Store to a file and uploading to TriplyDB.
-TriplyDB.js has a `importFromStore()` where a N3 store is given as first argument and upload direct to triplyDB.
+TriplyDB.js has a `importFromStore()` where a N3 store is given as first argument and uploaded directly to triplyDB.

 ##### Examples